2023 Funding Cycle

 - a rough budget outline (limit half page)

-- A CV including your name, department, email address, phone number, biosketch, teaching contributions, education-related products (examples: curricula, websites, apps, student resources, workbooks, etc.). (no page limit)
+- a CV including your name, department, email address, phone number, biosketch, teaching contributions, education-related products (examples: curricula, websites, apps, student resources, workbooks, etc.) (PDF format, no page limit)

-- A letter from your department head or chair committing departmental financial support and/or teaching relief should you be selected. (limit 1 page)
+- a letter from your department head or chair committing departmental financial support and/or teaching relief should you be selected.
+(PDF format, limit 1 page)

 Allowed Expenditures and Required Reporting